Ashutosh Pattnaik

-Ashutosh Pattnaik (born on 18 October 1987) is an Indian filmmaker, director, and lyricist.
+Ashutosh Pattnaik (born 18 October 1987) is an Indian filmmaker, director, and lyricist.

 Early life

 Ashutosh was born to Baijayantimala Mohanty and Prafulla Kumar Pattnaik in an Odia family from Puri, Odisha.
 He went to Biswambhar Bidyapitha, Puri and subsequently attended Intermediate Science at HDV Science College, Panaspada.
 Then he completed BCA in NICE under Sambalpur University and animation diploma at Pentasoft, Bhubaneswar.
 He is a student of cinematography at Biju Pattnaik Film and TV Institute, Cuttack, Odisha.

 Career

 2015

 He directed a short film, A Race for Resistance, on water scarcity.
 Then he directed the documentary Independence based on people reviews and Khusi.

 2016

 He directed a short ad film, The Butterfly, in Odia language, about girl child discrimination issue.
 It was awarded 3rd Prize at the Kallola Film Festival organised by Aaina organization with Unicef.

 He set up the music production company Pattnaik Bros.
 He started his first professional work as a lyricist and producer on the album Eka Eka Jibanare in Odia language.

 His other notable works in 2016 were Think for a second, Sambalpuri Weavers- knitted with hopes and dreams about the struggle of the Sambalpuri Weavers, Upahar by BPFTIO (Biju Pattnaik Film & Television Institute of Odisha), The Sixth Element, and Chapter-4.